LEE-HYUNSANG/UPBIT_ML/doc/f5_ml_pipeline.md

 - Downloads complete candle data via `/v1/candles/minutes/1` respecting rate limits.
 - Saves each market as a CSV file under `f5_ml_pipeline/ml_data/01_raw/`.

-Run the script directly to start collection.
+The script depends on the `tqdm` package for progress bars.
+Install requirements via `pip install -r requirements.txt` and run the script to start collection.